88-degrees/Book-of-Changes/appendix02s1.md

 Line 4 is weak, and in an even place, appropriate to it; and hence its subject is said to 'have sincerity.'
 Being the first line, moreover, of Sun, the two others take their character from it.

-Line 5, being undivided, and occupying the most important place in the figure, according to the value usually attached to the lines, is [p.
-280](#p-280) said 'to be rich,' or 'to have rich resources.'
-With these he unites with the 'subjects' of line 4 to effect their common object.
+Line 5, being undivided, and occupying the most important place in the figure, [according to the value usually attached to the lines](#p-280), is said `to be rich`, or `to have rich resources`.
+With these he unites with the '*subjects*' of line 4 to effect their common object.

 Under line 6 we are told that the restraint is at its height, and the restrained should keep still for a time.
 The paragraph is metrical.
 The paragraphs to lines 1, 2, 3, all rhyme together.
 So do those to 4, 5; and now under 6, we have a couplet: --